honeytoast/ConwaysGameOfLife/README.md

 Filename | Description
 ---------|-------------
-conways_game_of_life.py|python3 source code that simulates Conway's Game of Life gosperglidergun_106.lif|sample life file containing the initial state of the game board
+conways_game_of_life.py|python3 source code that simulates Conway's Game of Life gosperglidergun_106.lif|sample life file which contains a specific initial state of the game board

 **How to run:**